Carbon dioxide in the atmosphere of Earth: Carbon cycle

+According to this model, 21.7% of the carbon dioxide released into the air stays there forever, but of course this is not true if carbon-containing material is removed from the cycle (and stored) in ways that are not operative at present (artificial sequestration).

 Oceanic carbon cycle

 The Earth's oceans contain a large amount of CO_{2} in the form of bicarbonate and carbonate ions—much more than the amount in the atmosphere.
 The bicarbonate is produced in reactions between rock, water, and carbon dioxide.
-One example is the dissolution of calcium carbonate: